 blot their face with the oil-absorbing cushion midday, we love the mattifying formula as a foolproof primer before our foundation.
 This once is translucent, so pale girls don't have to worry about a milky film left behind with every dab.
 Murad MattEffect Blotting Perfector, $39, available at Murad.

 A general rule of thumb for luminizers?
-Pearlescent tones tend to look best on fair-skin, while peach or gold-based tones often best suited for darker skin.
-This self-adjusting illuminating cream breaks that rule—though it looks slightly gold out of the tube, it blends to a light highlight that makes fair skin radiate without looking robotic.
+Pearlescent tones tend to look best on fair skin, while peach or golden highlighters are often best suited for medium and dark skin tones.
+This self-adjusting illuminating cream breaks that rule.
+Though it looks slightly gold out of the tube, it blends to a light highlight that makes fair skin radiate without looking robotic.

 Peter Thomas Roth 24K Gold Pure Luxury Lift & Firm Prism Cream, $42, available at Sephora.